-In this article, we will define an empathy map, talk about how to build one for yourself, and list some of the reasons why they’re so important.
+In this article, we will define an empathy map, talk about how to build an empathy map, and list some of the reasons why they’re so important.
 Let’s get started.

 What is an Empathy Map?